42northgroup/42Viral/README.md

     sudo chmod +x cake
     sudo ./cake schema create

-If you want to turn debugging off (A must production) navigate to app/Config/core.php and set debugging to 0.
+If you want to turn debugging off (A must in production) navigate to app/Config/core.php and set debugging to 0.

     Configure::write('debug', 0);